wolverineks/declarative-router/README.md

 # declarative-router
-A declarative router that uses React Navigation under the hood.
-JSX, compound components, render props
+A declarative router that uses JSX, compound components, render props

 This is an exploration in designing a declarative router.
 It might become a real thing, or it might just remain a thought experiment.